raphaelsty/neural-tree/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square" alt="license"></a>
 </div>

-Neural-Tree is designed to accelerate inference of Information Retrieval models.
-Neural-Tree implements SIGIR 2023 [Li et al., 2023](https://dl.acm.org/doi/10.1145/3539618.3591651) publication.

-Neural-Tree is tailored to work efficiently with ColBERT, Sentence Transformer and TfIdf models.

-We can create a tree from scratch or use an existing tree structure.
-The tree must be trained with a set of paired queries and documents.
-Once the tree is trained, we can retrieve relevant documents or leafs from the tree given a set of queries.
+<p></p>

+Are tree-based indexes the counterpart of standard ANN algorithms for token-level embeddings IR models?
+Neural-Tree replicate the SIGIR 2023 publication [Constructing Tree-based Index for Efficient and Effective Dense Retrieval](https://dl.acm.org/doi/10.1145/3539618.3591651) in order to accelerate ColBERT.
+Neural-Tree is compatible with Sentence Transformers and TfIdf models as in the original paper.

+Neural-Tree creates a tree using hierarchical clustering of documents and then learn embeddings in each node of the tree using paired queries and documents.
+Additionally, there is the flexibility to input an existing tree structure in JSON format to build the index.

+The optimization of the index by Neural-Tree is geared towards maintaining the performance level of the original model while significantly speeding up the search process.
+It is important to note that Neural-Tree does not modify the underlying model; therefore, it is advisable to initiate tree creation with a model that has already been fine-tuned.
+Given that Neural-Tree does not alter the model, the index training process is relatively quick.

 ## Installation